bloominstituteoftechnology/Newsfeed-Components/README.md

 ### Part 1: The Menu

 * Import `Menu.less` from the correct path into index.less (follow the example for `Header.less` if you’re not sure how to write the correct path)
-* Follow the instructions found in the Menu.js file to complete the JavaScript functionality.
+* Follow the instructions found in the Menu.js file to complete thce JavaScript funtionality.
 NOTE: Start near the bottom of the page by looking for `const menu`.

 ### Part 2: The Articles Component
 * Import `Article.less` from the correct path into index.less (follow the example for `Header.less` if you’re not sure how to write the correct path)